laminas/laminas-view/doc/book/helpers/placeholder.md

 <?= $this->placeholder('foo') ?>
 ```

-The above results in an unodered list with pretty indentation.
+The above results in an unordered list with pretty indentation.

 Because the `Placeholder` container objects extend `ArrayObject`, you can also
 assign content to a specific key in the container easily, instead of simply